Single entanglement connection architecture between multi-layer bipartite Hardware Efficient Ansatz: Introduction

 In fact, there are twofold reasons for proposing the SECA.
 First, as mentioned above, the trainability of the PQCs is inversely proportional to the number of entanglement connections.
 By reducing the number of $CZ$ gates ($N_{CZ}$) between $HEA_{1}$ and $HEA_{2}$ to one, the trainability of PQCs can be significantly improved.
 Second, the roles of entanglement and expressibility in quantum advantages are still unknown.
 In other words, the amount of entanglement and expressibility required for a PQC to offer an exponential speedup is still an open question.
 It may not be the case that more entanglement or expressibility is better.
 One-dimensional Heisenberg model with different coupling strengths and quadratic unconstrained binary optimization (QUBO) problems with different densities of the graph were used to verify the computational performance of SECA.
 Numerical results have shown that a moderate reduction of entanglement connections does not diminish computational performance, but improves it.

 Moreover, there are two additional advantages that make SECA more likely to be deployed on near-term devices.
 First, entanglement connections were established using non-local two-qubit gates.
 However, two-qubit gates usually have relatively long latency and high error rates.
 Our proposed SECA can obtain a better computational performance with fewer two-qubit gates.
 The quantum computational resources required and the negative effect of quantum noise can be both reduced when experimentally realizing SECA on real quantum hardware.
+For instance, the realization of quantum hardware based on photonic systems puts strict quality requirements on the entanglement and interference between photons \cite{panjianwei1, panjianwei2}.
+Accordingly, extensive research efforts have contributed to improving the fidelity and visibility of photonic quantum states to advance photonic quantum hardware development \cite{PPs1, PPs2, PPs3, jichengdanguangzi}.
+In view of this, implementing SECA on quantum hardware reduces the number of entanglement gates required, which can to some extent alleviate the strict requirements for the fidelity and visibility of photon quantum states.
 Second, quasi-probabilistic quantum circuit knitting \cite{4} has been proposed to expand the size of NISQ devices.
 However, a significant issue they face is that the overheads for implementing quantum circuit decomposition grow exponentially with the number of cuts \cite{10,14}.
 Given the distinctive topological features of SECA, only one cut is required to realize distributed quantum computing (DQC).
 Our work can provide insights about how to construct an effective ansatz in the NISQ era.